beep-projects/SystaPi/README.md

 7. Power up the Raspberry Pi

 8. Wait a while (~20 minutes, depending on the number of system updates available) and then try to load the WADL of the server: [http://systapi:1337/application.wadl?detail=true](http://systapi:1337/application.wadl?detail=true)
+For troubleshooting, you can check the progress by checking the logs.
+After 5 minutes the resize of the partitions and ```firstrun.sh``` should be finished, so that you can ssh into the **systapi** and whatch the installation process

+    ```bash
+    ssh -x pi@systapi.local
+    tail -f /boot/secondrun.log
+    ```
+The password for the ```pi``` user is not changed from the default, so you should change it

 ### Windows / manual installation